 It is a pretty original design and something I haven't seem in many MMO's up to date, but I have definitely not experienced them all.
 The only problem so far?
 Well, I believe that part of the page for selecting the items that you want to place is glitched at the moment.
 Also, I have no idea how easy it is to sign up for this event, get an event approved or how successful the event will be.

 To those that are going to test it, good luck!
 I am going to be hiding in my Mog House.
 Check below the cut for the full details.
+Player Event Support is a service that allows players to have moogles added to their events through a simple application process.

 Much of the charm in player events comes from the diversity found in the many different players’ plans and event details.